Discover Card free balance transfer deal ends soon

 Discover has signaled that its offer is likely to expire on Jan.
 31, so don’t delay if you’re considering making an application.
 Here are some of the headline points for this offer, which is on the Discover More Card:

 Of course, before you make any credit card application, you should comparison shop online.
-If you were to do so at the time of writing, you’d find that Chase is offering a similar deal on its Slate from Chase card.
-There are no balance transfer or annual fees, and the introductory 0-percent APR lasts for 15 months, with a variable go-to rate depending on creditworthiness.
+If you were to do so at the time of writing, you’d find that Chase is offering a similar deal on its Chase Slate card.
+Pay no balance transfer fee when you transfer a balance during the first 60 days your account is open.
+There is no annual fee, and the introductory 0-percent APR on purchases and balance transfers lasts for 15 months, with a variable go-to rate depending on creditworthiness.

 Not a bad way to start curing that holiday spending hangover.